Local limits of uniform triangulations in high genus: Preliminaries

 If the number of polygons is finite, then $M$ is always homeomorphic to an orientable topological surface, so we can define the genus of $M$ as the genus of this surface.
 The maps that we consider will always be \emph{rooted}, i.e. equipped with a distinguished oriented edge called the \emph{root edge}.
 The face on the right of the root edge is the \emph{root face}, and the vertex at the start of the root edge is the \emph{root vertex}.

 A \emph{triangulation} is a rooted map where all the faces have degree $3$.
 We will mostly be interested in \emph{type-I triangulations}, i.e. triangulations that may contains loops and multiple edges.
 We mention right now that a \emph{type-II triangulation} is a triangulation that may contain multiple edges, but no loops.
-In graph theory, the type is best known as the girth (i.e. the length of the smallest cycle).
+In graph-theoretic terms, a type-$i$ triangulation is a triangulation with girth (i.e. smallest cycle length) at least $i$.
 Unless specified otherwise, by \emph{triangulation}, we will always mean \emph{type-I triangulation}.

 For every $n \geq 1$ and $g \geq 0$, we will denote by $\T(n,g)$ the set of triangulations of genus $g$ with $2n$ faces (the number of faces must be even to glue the edges two by two).
 By the Euler formula, a triangulation of $\T(n,g)$ has $3n$ edges and $n+2-2g$ vertices.
 In particular, the set $\T(n,g)$ is nonempty if and only if $n \geq 2g-1$.
 We will also denote by $\tau(n,g)$ the cardinal of $\T(n,g)$ and by $T_{n,g}$ a uniform random variable on $\T(n,g)$.